friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unreal/sdfs/hexprism.md

 <div class="container">
-    <h1 class="main-heading">SDF Ellipsoid</h1>
+    <h1 class="main-heading">SDF Hexprism</h1>
     <blockquote class="author">by Runtong Li</blockquote>
 </div>

-This function creates an internal instance of an SDF-based Ellipsoid.
+This function creates an internal instance of an SDF-based Hexprism.
 In order for the object to be visible in the final output, [RaymarchAll](raymarchAll.md) and an arbitrary Lighting Function have to be included.

 For further information of the implementations of SDFs in Unreal Engine refer to [General Information](generalInformation.md).